mokofujiwara/indiv_MX_LSTM/README.md

-repository is mainatined by Ayesha Nirma and Hasan Nirma
+Repository is mainatined by Ayesha Nirma and Hasan Nirma

 This is **unofficial code/implementation** is available for research purposes.
 If you are using this code for your work, please cite the following papers